IgnisDa/ryot/docs/content/importing.md

 - Scroll down to the "General" section and click on "Export data".
 - Upload this file in the input.
 - A new section will appear where you will have to map each exercise from your export.
 For
   example: "Arnold Press (Dumbbell)" -> "Arnold Dumbbell Press".
-Exercises which are not mapped will be ignored.
+All exercises need to be mapped.
-- If an exercise does not exist in your instance, open a new tab and create it.
+- If an exercise does not exist in your instance, open a new tab and create it from the "Exercises" page.
 Then come back and change the input to the new exercise.
 - Once you have mapped all the exercises, click on "Import".

 ## Trakt